One of my primary specialties is helping those impacted by having a narcissistic family member or partner.

 Narcissism is a personality disorder characterized by a grandiose sense of self-importance, lack of empathy, and an extreme sensitivity to criticism and inability to take accountability for behavior.
 Like all personality issues, there is a spectrum of severity and presentations.
 Some narcissists are very overt in how they behave, and others are more subtle.
 These personality traits cause significant problems in relationships.
-They are highly adept at exploiting and manipulating other people to meet their own needs and to boost their extremely fragile self-esteem.
-Their partners and family members are often left feeling continually hurt, demeaned, controlled, and confused.
+People who have narcissistic traits are highly adept at emotionally manipulating other people to meet their own needs and to boost their extremely fragile self-esteem.
+Their partners and family members are often left feeling continually hurt, demeaned, controlled, invalidated, and confused.

 If you are in an intimate relationship with a narcissist I can help you: